TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep.md

  A Point-to-point Ethernet connection is supported by ExpressRoute for connecting your on-premises network to Azure.

+ The three models that ExpressRoute supports are:
+• CloudExchange colocation
+• Point-to-point Ethernet connection
+• Any-to-any-connection

  14. Management Group;

  Management groups help you manage access, policy, and compliance for multiple subscriptions.
 All subscriptions in a management group automatically inherit the conditions applied to the management group.